-Patients can be exposed to risks and long-term medical complications when traveling out of the country to undergo weight loss surgery.
+Traveling out of the country to undergo weight loss surgery can expose patients to risks and long-term medical complications.
 It is important to make an informed decision when contemplating weight loss surgery in Mexico or abroad.

-Today we are going to look at some of the factors involved when traveling abroad for bariatric surgery.
-Hopefully, this information will help you to evaluate and assess the risks if you are considering having bariatric surgery in Mexico.
+Today, we will explore key factors when traveling abroad for bariatric surgery.
+This information aims to assist you in assessing the risks involved in considering bariatric surgery in Mexico.

-When a patient travels to another country to undergo surgery or receive medical care it is considered medical tourism.
-Patients from the United States have been known to travel to Mexico, Central America, Canada, The Caribbean, and South America to obtain procedures or surgeries.
+Medical tourism is when a patient travels to another country to undergo surgery or receive medical care.
+People from the United States are known to travel to Mexico, Central America, Canada, the Caribbean, and South America to obtain procedures or surgeries.